Documentary requirements may either be submitted personally or via postal mail.

 Currently, the only category allowed for Multiple Accreditation is Hiring Household Workers for the National Strategic Special Zones.

-As a general rule, the documents required by the POEA does not need to undergo POLO verification, unless certain circumstances determined by POEA require otherwise.
+As a general rule, the documents required by the POEA do not need to undergo POLO verification, unless certain circumstances determined by POEA require otherwise.